-Access to appropriate biomarker testing can help to achieve: better health outcomes, improved quality of life, reduced costs.
-Without action, this could increase existing disparities in health outcomes by race, ethnicity, income and geography.
-Insurance coverage for biomarker testing is failing to keep pace with innovation and advancement in treatment: 66% of oncology providers reported that insurance coverage is a significant or moderate barrier to appropriate biomarker testing for their patients.
-Arizona, Illinois, Louisiana and Rhode Island have recently passed legislation to expand coverage of comprehensive biomarker testing.
-In Pennsylvania: 32% of commercial insurance plans provide coverage that is more restrictive than National Comprehensive Cancer Network guidelines.
+- Access to appropriate biomarker testing can help to achieve better health outcomes, improved quality of life, and reduced costs. - Insurance coverage for biomarker testing is failing to keep pace with innovation and advancement in treatment: 66% of oncology providers reported that insurance coverage is a significant or moderate barrier to appropriate biomarker testing for their patients.